Rezzato: Transportation

 The A4 motorway (Turin-Milan-Venice-Trieste) passes south of the town, while Route SS 11, the Padana Superiore road, and Route SS 45bis, the Gardesana Occidentale road, lead directly to Rezzato.

 The nearest train station to Rezzato is in Brescia (the train station of Rezzato was active until mid-1990s), on the Milan-Venice railway line.
 The nearest airport is in Montichiari (8 km).

-The town was connected to Brescia, Salò and Lake Garda by a by a tramway from 1887 to 1954 and by a train line from 1897 to 1967.
+The town was connected to Brescia, Salò and Lake Garda by a tramway from 1887 to 1954 and by a train line from 1897 to 1967.

 In the town there are about 7 km of cycling paths.
 Rezzato is also connected to the Lake Garda by the Rezzato-Vobarno cycling route.

 In the second half of 2017, due to the impossibility of an extension of the Brescia Metro to the town, the possibility of a reopening of the local train station is under consideration.